sul-cidr/noh/readme.md

         </p>
     </section>

-Within the content of each narrative, you can link a chunk of text to a specific time in the video using a `<time>` tag.
-The `datetime` attribute specifies what time the text should jump the video to, while the content of the `title` attribute will show when the user hovers over the text in the browser.

-The analytical text for the plays works the same way, but the files are located in the `src/_plays/narratives` directory.
+The analytical text for the plays works the same way, but the files are located in the `src/_plays/narratives/` directory.
 For Hashitomi, the narrative is in `hashitomi.html`, while for Kokaji, it is in `kokaji.html`.

+Templates are available for inserting various components into the "Level 0" static scholarly content (tabs, tables, images, video and audio players) and into the "Level 1" and "Level 2" interactive portions of the site (video links, tabs, tables of contents).
+See the [wiki](https://github.com/sul-cidr/noh/wiki/List-of-HTML-components) for further documentation.